Pentagon identifies six airmen killed in plane crash in Iraq

 Savino was his mentee and a “source of positive energy,” he said.
 “She was one of those people who lit up every room she walked into.
 That smile of hers wasn’t just infectious, it was disarming.
 She brought energy, grit, and a ruthless commitment to making everyone around her better,” Nisperos added.

-Simmons of Columbus, Ohio, had a “million-dollar smile,” that his family knew would take him to places, including his dream job, his cousin Tracy Peaks told CNN affiliate WBNS.
+Simmons had a “million-dollar smile” that his family knew would take him to places, including his dream job, his cousin Tracy Peaks told CNN affiliate WBNS.

 Simmons played football and graduated from the Eastmoor Academy High School in 2015 and then worked in security prior to becoming a military boom operator, the WBNS report said.

-His parents remembered the exact time uniformed officers came to their door to inform them their son died, his mother Cheryl Simmons told WBNS through tears.
+His parents remembered the exact time uniformed officers came to their door to inform them their son had died, his mother, Cheryl Simmons, told WBNS through tears.

 Tyler was their only child, and his mother had once hoped he would choose a different path than the military, according to WBNS.

-Note: Correction: A previous version of this article misstated when Maj.
-John “Alex” Klinner was deployed.